Feller-AG/wiser-cloud-api/README.md

 ---

-## 📌 Activate the default boost temperature for the entire site.
+## 📌 Set the default boost temperature for the entire site.

 This endpoint enables to boost all hvac groups by +2 °C.